-2.1 Application for licence [1] REDRAFTED
+2.1 Application for licence

-- (1) An application for an insurance manager's licence, under the Law must include the following - (a) the appropriate application form, fully completed; - (b) the application fee as prescribed by the Regulations; - (c) details of ownership including [1.2] - (i) sufficient information to confirm the ultimate ownership of the proposed applicant; - (ii) sufficient information to confirm the proposed applicant's controllers; - (iii) a list of the applicant's current shareholders and proposed shareholders on licensing, if different; - (iv) an organisation chart sufficient in detail to identify all holdings between the company and its ultimate holding company; - (v) the latest audited financial statements of the applicant and ultimate holding company and controller, where different;
+- (1) An application for an insurance intermediary's licence, under the Law, must include the following - (a) the appropriate application form, fully completed; - (b) the application fee; - (c) details of ownership, including - (i) sufficient information to confirm the ultimate ownership of the proposed applicant; - (ii) sufficient information to confirm the proposed applicant's controllers; - (iii) a list of the applicant's current shareholders and proposed shareholders on licensing, if different; - (iv) an organisation chart sufficient in detail to identify all holdings between the company and its ultimate holding company; - (v) the latest audited financial statements of the applicant and ultimate holding company and controller, where different; - (vi) an outline of the background of the ultimate holding company and controller, where different; - (d) where a trust is involved in the ownership chain -

-holding company and controller, where different; (d) where a trust is involved in the ownership chain -(i) a copy of the trust deed; the names and current addresses of the beneficiaries; (ii) (iii) the names and current addresses of the settlors; (iv) the names and current addresses of the trustees; the relationship of the settlors to the beneficiaries; (v) (e) the proposed method of capitalisation, whether by way of share capital, letter of credit, subordinated loans, or otherwise; and (f) such other information as the Commission may require.
-A business plan to include - [1.3] financial projections, covering at least the first three years of (a) operations of the applicant following licensing; (b) a narrative setting out the rationale for setting up the company in the Bailiwick; (c) a list of insurance companies intended to be used by an insurance intermediary applicant in the next twelve months; and (d) details of any other forms of business to be undertaken.
+(ii) the names and current addresses of the beneficiaries; (iii) the names and current addresses of the settlors; (iv) the names and current addresses of the trustees; (v) the relationship of the settlors to the beneficiaries; (e) the proposed method of capitalisation, whether by way of share capital, letter of credit, subordinated loans, or otherwise; and (f) such other information as the Commission may require.
+(2) The ap pplication must include a business plan stating - (a) financial projections, covering at least the first three years of operations of the applicant following licensing; (b) the rationale for setting up the company in the Bailiwick; (c) a list of insurance companies intended to be used by an insurance intermediary applicant in the next twelve months; and (d) details of any other forms of business to be undertaken.
+(3) applica pplication must include information required in respect of the ant's personnel and third party service providers including, as priate - (a) the names and addresses of the current and proposed - (i) directors;